What Is the Most Common Risk of Exposure to Bloodborne Pathogens for Healthcare Workers?

 • Hepatitis C Virus (HCV): A virus that often leads to chronic liver infection, which can result in liver failure or cancer.
 Unlike HBV, there is no vaccine for HCV.

-• Human Immunodeficiency Virus (HIV): The virus that causes AIDS.
-It attacks the body’s immune system and can be life-threatening without proper treatment.
+• Human Immunodeficiency Virus (HIV): HIV causes AIDS by attacking the body’s immune system, making it difficult to fight infections.
+HIV transmission occurs through contact with infected blood and can be life-threatening without proper treatment.

 Occupational Exposure in Healthcare Settings